mcous/decoy/docs/why.md

     -   i.e. set `return_value`, then later assert that it was called correctly

 [arrange act assert]: https://github.com/testdouble/contributing-tests/wiki/Arrange-Act-Assert

+### unittest.mock is a good library

+-   `unittest.mock` is a well designed, flexible, and powerful mocking library
+-   You may have tests that don't work nicely with Decoy, or legacy code that would be too hard to refactor, and that's OK!
+Just use [unittest.mock][], instead

 ### Stubs should not return unconditionally